 - 138. The preinstallation agreements are even more pernicious than basic ties because these agreements force distributors to configure the appearance of their phones to Google's specifications.
 For example, they require manufacturers to put the Google search widget on the device's default home screen.
 Google considers the search widget "an essential part of the Google brand" and rejects requests by manufacturers to waive the preinstallation agreement's search-widget requirement.
 This locks up another search access point, as it would be impractical for a manufacturer to preinstall two search widgets on the same home screen. - 139.
 Google's preinstallation agreements also impose voice-search preferencing.
 In addition to requiring the preinstallation of Google Assistant, preinstallation agreements require manufacturers to (1) implement a Google hotword, which activates Google Assistant, and (2) ensure certain touch actions on the device's home button directly access Google Assistant or Google.
-Google's agreements with most manufacturers also (3) set Google Assistant as the default assistant app. - Google's preinstallation agreements prevent rival assistants from being the preset default or using a home button.
+Google's agreements with most manufacturers also (3) set Google Assistant as the default assistant app. - 140.
+Rivals to Google Assistant are deprived of the same opportunities.
+Most of Google's preinstallation agreements prevent rival assistants from being the preset default or using a home button.
 Google also handicaps rival assistants by limiting the APIs that non-Google apps can use, ensuring that the useful features, such as "always on" microphone access that would enable the use of a hotword or the initiation of phone calls, are available only to Google Assistant.
 Even Google Assistant's chief rival-Amazon's Alexa-is unable to navigate these disincentives to get significant preinstallation or functional integration on Android devices. - 141.
 Voice search is an important, emerging access point.
 Internal Google documents have recognized that the "[v]oice platform will become the future of search" and financial projections for the assistant category recognize "search defensive value."

-- Google.
+- 142. Partners that depart from the preinstallation agreements risk discipline from Google.
 For example, in 2011, one major electronics manufacturer considered giving a group of consumers outside the United States a choice between two home screen experiences for their device: one home screen with the Google search widget and a second home screen with a rival search widget.
 Discussing this proposal with colleagues, one Google employee noted "[a]llowing a mode that does not have Google as the default search provider and completely changes the home screen" would violate Google's terms and risk breach. - 143.
 In 2015, Google was concerned that a major United States carrier would ask manufacturers to install a search widget powered by the carrier's in-house search engine.